This is the story of Red Team's project at the SeedCon 2020 hackathon.

 Academia is changing and we’re here to help you move to your next stage.
 From online learning & development, to university-run data projects, we’ve got the skills and experience to make it happen.

 Whether you’re a university, school, NGO, professional body, or corporate entity, you have education and training that you want to deliver.
-We’ve worked with institutions like the World Health Organisation and George Washington University to create online learning platforms that deliver to the exact needs of educators and learners alike.
+We’ve worked with institutions like the World Health Organization and George Washington University to create online learning platforms that deliver to the exact needs of educators and learners alike.

-As an academic or research body you probably hold some powerful data that you want to make available to others - potentially generating income for your organisation.
+As an academic or research body you probably hold some powerful data that you want to make available to others - potentially generating income for your organization.
 Our work with institutions such as the University of Zurich has been to take valuable information that they hold and allow people outside of the university to find, filter and examine it.

 Tools like interactive maps, cleverly constructed filtering, data export, and (of course) robust security and user account systems, play a big role in how we turn spreadsheets and databases into information that non-academics can access, find and understand.

 The University of North Carolina asked us to create a new search function for their website.
-This sounds straightforward until you realise that UNC is made up of 17 separate institutions and understand how much content a single university website holds.
+This sounds straightforward until you realize that UNC is made up of 17 separate institutions and understand how much content a single university website holds.
 They have dozens of sites, running on multiple technology platforms, and wanted site visitors to be able to search across all of them at the same time.

 We were happy to take on the challenge and created a site search that seamlessly returns results from multiple sites, allowing users to work with a network of disparate sites built on different technologies as if they were all the same thing.
 The user has no idea of the complexity of the task as it just works - which is what we all want from our online experiences.